The Way of Resilience

 Neuroscience has shown that the repetitive motions and complex cognitive functions of running trigger neurotransmitters; chemicals that boost the brain’s connectivity, thought patterns and decision-making—human qualities that are often compromised by the stress of life, especially in these troubled political times.
 Meanwhile, spiritual traditions remind us that turning our attention outward, from self-concern to the welfare of others, is the key to peace, love, and sanity.

 Could there possibly be a silver lining to these months of quiet living and self reflection that so many of us have endured during the pandemic lockdown of 2020?
 When we emerge, will we see the world in a new way?

+Resilient people put things in perspective by contemplating what has really happened and how it affects them.
+They find a way to move through hardship and are better and happier because of it.
 It’s never too late to turn things around.
-Endurance sports (with direction) bring out our natural ability to return to and re-organize ourselves.
+Endurance sports bring out our natural ability to return to and re-organize ourselves.
 They provide a positive avenue to peace, clarity and vibrant health that can carry over to all parts of our lives.

 Follow your Heart

 Some people create with a brush and paint… others use words and music.
 I like to make something beautiful when I run.” – Steve Prefontaine (1972)

 Before heart rate monitors, people learned to “run by feel” in order to sense how relaxed or how hard they were running so they could estimate the intensity of their training load.
 With a heart rate monitor, for the first time in history, people could use physiological data in order to coach themselves more accurately.
 Why not bring the two streams together?